earthlab/earthlab.github.io/_posts/courses/earth-analytics/08-multispectral-remote-sensing-fire/in-class/2017-03-01-fire02-get-landsat-data-earth-explorer.md

     </figcaption>
 </figure>

+### Step 3: Define Selection Criteria

 * Next select the <kbd>Additional Criteria</kbd> tab.
 Here is where you can limit results by % cloud cover.
-Let's start with **Less than 20%** cloud cover and see what you get as data results.
+Start with **Less than 20%** cloud cover and see what you get as data results.

 <figure>